MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     You could now delete the template by using the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet.
 You can also use this PowerShell cmdlet for templates that are not converted to labels.
 However, if you delete a template that has been used to protect content, that content can no longer be opened.
 Delete templates only if you are sure they were not used to protect documents or emails in production.
 As a precaution, you might want to consider first exporting the template as a backup, by using the [Export-AadrmTemplate](/powershell/module/aadrm/export-aadrmtemplate) cmdlet.

-- Departmental templates (templates that are configured for a scope) display in the Global policy.
+- Departmental templates (templates that are configured for a scope) display in the global policy.
 Currently, if you edit and save a departmental template, it removes the scope configuration.
 The equivalent of a scoped template in the Azure Information Protection policy is a [scoped policy](configure-policy-scope.md).
 If you convert the template to a label, you can select an existing scope.

     In addition, you cannot currently set the application compatibility setting for a departmental template.
-If necessary, you can set the application compatibility setting by using PowerShell and the [Set-​Aadrm​Template​Property](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet.
+If necessary, you can set the application compatibility setting by using the [Set-​Aadrm​Template​Property](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet and the *EnableInLegacyApps* parameter.

 - When you convert or link a template to a label, it can no longer be used by other labels.
 In addition, this template no longer displays in the **Protection templates** section.